-Generally, married taxpayers should file a combined claim by checking box b and using lines 2 through 5 and, if applicable, line 6.
+Generally, married taxpayers should file a combined claim by marking an \boldsymbol{X} in box b and using lines 2 through 5 and, if applicable, line 6.
 One check made out to both spouses will be sent for a combined claim.
-If one spouse on a combined claim is not eligible for the credit because he or she can be claimed as a dependent on another taxpayer's federal return or because they did not live in New York City at all during 2003, a check for the credit of the eligible spouse will be issued in both spouses' names.
+If one spouse on a combined claim is not eligible for the credit because he or she can be claimed as a dependent on another taxpayer's federal return or because he or she did not live in New York City at all during 2004, a check for the credit of the eligible spouse will be issued in both spouses' names.

-Married taxpayers who want separate checks for each spouse's credit amount must file separate claims checking box c and using lines 2 and 3 and, if applicable, line 6.
+Married taxpayers who want separate checks for each spouse's credit amount must file separate claims marking an X in box c and using lines 2 and 3 and, if applicable, line 6.